 Sri Kanthimathi Nellaiappar Temple

 Sri Nellaiappar Temple is dedicated to Lord Shiva.
-According to the history, both the gopurams were built by Pandiyas and the sanctums of the temple were constructed by Nindraseer Nedumaran who ruled in the 7th century CE.
+According to history, both the gopurams were built by Pandiyas and the sanctums of the temple were constructed by Nindraseer Nedumaran who ruled Tirunelveli in the 7th century CE.
 This is one of the Pancha Sabha temples (Copper) that are revered as the five Cosmic Dance halls of Lord Shiva.
-The other four are Chidambaram with gold, Madurai with silver, Tiruvalankadu with ruby and Kutralam with images.
+The other four are Chidambaram with gold, Madurai with silver, Tiruvalankadu with ruby, and Kutralam with images.

-The unique feature of the temple is the 'Mani Mandapam' located near the Nandi Mandapam with two giant pillars carved out of a single stone and each one is having 48 sub pillars which produce musical notes when struck.
-The 96-pillared Unjal Mandapam, Maha Mandapam and Artha Mandapam are fine specimens of intricate workmanship.
+The unique feature of the temple is the 'Mani Mandapam' located near the Nandi Mandapam with two giant pillars carved out of a single stone and each one is having 48 sub pillars that produce musical notes when struck.
+The 96-pillared Unjal Mandapam, Maha Mandapam, and Artha Mandapam are fine specimens of intricate workmanship.
 There is a 1000 Pillared Hall which is famous for the celestial wedding of Kanthimathi Amman with Nellaiappar.

 There are several sacred Theerthams within the temple surroundings.
 The beautiful Golden Lotus Tank, where Lord Shiva is said to have appeared in the water and Brahma as lotus, attracts the visitors' attention.

 The Annual Car Festival is the most famous festival in this temple.
 Also known as 'Aani festival', it falls during the month of June-July and is celebrated for 10 days with great pomp and fervor.
 Navaratri festival, Tirukkalyanam in the Tamil month of Aippasi (October-November), and Arudra Darshanam are the other main festivals celebrated here.